mkrieger1/snowman/README.md

-# snowman
-Draw a snowman in ASCII art
+Draw ASCII art snowpeople, as described at this [code golf challenge](http://codegolf.stackexchange.com/q/49671), although not actually doing the code golf.